Most activities generate noise and practicable and reasonable measures should be made to minimise the level of noise generated.

 Noise from people such as parties, loud music, revving cars etc, should be directed to the Police on 131 444.

-A Police officer can attend and make a subjective assessment of the noise level, especially if the noise is occurring during the evening, night or early evening.
+A Police officer can attend and make a subjective assessment of the noise level, especially if the noise is occurring during the evening, night or early morning.

 Certain activities on construction sites are noisy.
 Although some noise may be unavoidable, it can often be controlled using improved work practices and working within permitted times